 Here’s a thought: Downsize.
 Give up the ‘BIG HOUSE’ for a smaller one.
 We’re all programmed to believe that bigger is better.
 But is it worth the price/debt burden?
 You might consider selling and then purchasing smaller.
 Lesser.
 You might find a piece of land out in the country with a smaller, older house on it.
 Maybe, maybe not.
 It’s worth exploring though…for some.

 I can tell you that it’s worth the effort.

-I have been able to achieve becoming debt free and a paid-for house (still working on the food independence part).
+I have been able to achieve becoming debt free and a paid-for house (still working on enhancing the food independence part).

-Years ago I chose to exit from a higher paying career and a life that was filled with it’s stereotypical stresses and issues.
+Years ago I chose to exit from a higher paying career and a life that was filled with it’s associated stresses and issues.
 I downsized.
 Sold everything and moved to a part of the country where cost of living was much less.
 While I don’t have a big income anymore, I can say with certainty that I am so much happier.
 I eek out a small living from this blog and I am able to work on the homestead.
 If I still had debt I would not be able to do this and pay the bills.

 While it’s not for everyone, a lifestyle change emphasizing the three points above will be exhilarating and liberating!